thunderdrop/Inform-7-with-NVDA/README.md

 ## Using the Program

 What follows is a collection of tips and tricks, in no particular order.
 They concern potential approaches to working around some of the limitations of the software, listed in the "No" and "Low" Barrier sections.
 This is not intended to be a technical representation of the issues, but a summary of techniques for an Author wanting to maximize what they can use.

+I hope others will contribute their own information to this document, I would love to have missed something.

 ### Navigating Between Parts of the Window